Hawkety77/FlowerRecognition/README.md

 # Flower Recognition

-This repository contains code that uses Convolutional Neural Networks and transfer learning to classify flowers into 5 classes.
+This repository contains code that uses a convolutional neural network and transfer learning to classify flowers into 5 classes.
 The current model achieves a 93% accuracy on the test set.
+The architecture is based on the DenseNet201 model and it's pre-trained weights on the imagenet dataset.

 ## Files
 - CNN.py: Main script that trains the CNN and predicts on the test images.